VamsiReddy773/Hand-Gesture-Recognition-System/README.md

-# Gesture-Based Control System
+# Hand Gesture Recognition System

-This project implements a gesture-based control system using Python, OpenCV, and Mediapipe.
+This project implements a Hand Gesture Recognition System using Python, OpenCV, and Mediapipe.
 The system detects hand gestures via a webcam and performs specific actions such as simulating keyboard key presses based on the number of fingers detected.

 ## How to Run